willfindlay/honors-thesis/thesis/thesis.md

 invokes system calls $(F, G, H)$; depending on when this signal is caught during the initial sequence, the resulting sequence can vary significantly.
 For example, we might see $(A, F, G, H, B, C, D, E)$ in one instance and $(A, B, C, D, F, G, H, E)$ in another.
-This results in a significant deterioration in profile stability, and subsequently profile normalcy times.
+This results in a significant deterioration in profile stability, and subsequently in profile normalcy times.

 ebpH deals with the problem of signal handlers in the same manner proposed by Amai et al. [@amai05].
 Specifically, we maintain a stack of system call sequences in each process struct; each time we receive